alexpdp7/alexpdp7/programming/python/project_setup.md

 # Use Poetry

+> [!NOTE]
+> I have been using [rye](https://rye.astral.sh/) recently.
+> Not enough to recommend it unconditionally over Poetry, but I am liking it so far.
+> Consider testing it.
+> It uses [Python redistributable builds](https://github.com/indygreg/python-build-standalone) to manage Python versions, so you can choose to use more modern Python versions.

 When using third-party dependencies in your Python code, it is highly interesting to avoid installing any project-specific dependency outside the project.

 To achieve that, traditionally virtualenvs are used; those are miniature Python installations where you can install any library you want.
 Virtualenvs need to be explicitly activated to be used, so it is easy to have a virtualenv for each Python project you are working on.